AucaCoyan/blog/posts/powershell.md

 PowerShell is my preferred shell in windows.
 Even if its not as famous as `bash` or `zsh`, powershell is useful enough.
 So, here are my notes.

+# What is `...` syntax?

+You will probably need [this short notes](https://learnxinyminutes.com/docs/powershell/)

+And read [this other doc](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.2) about operators (arithmetic, assignment, logical, `&`, `.`, etc.)

 # Create hard links

 Hard links are some of the most useful features I found in an OS.
 To create a single file hard link